dicej/ipmpsc/README.md

 depending on its privileges.
 This may or may not be acceptable depending on the security needs of your application and the environment in which it runs.

+## Platform Support

+The current implementation should work on any POSIX-compatible OS.
+It's been tested on Linux and Android.
+Windows support is planned but has not been started yet.